 - Nutrient-Rich – Millets are high in essential nutrients such as vitamins, minerals, and fibre, making them a healthy choice for balanced nutrition.

-- Drought-Resistant – Millets are well-suited to arid and semi-arid conditions, requiring less water compared to other crops, which helps in sustainable agriculture.
+- Drought-Resistant – Millets are crucial for food security, especially in drought-prone regions, as they are well-suited to arid and semi-arid conditions, requiring less water compared to other crops, which helps in sustainable agriculture.

 - Low Glycemic Index – Millets have a low glycemic index, which helps in managing blood sugar levels and is beneficial for people with diabetes.